Flossie Gomile-Chidyaonga: Career

 She was a lecturer at the University of Malawi.
 She was a member of the Professional Women's Association and spoke at the "Changing World Conference" in 1997 on their behalf about building transnational relations.
 She served as Acting Ambassador to the British High Commission.
 She then became the High Commissioner to Tanzania.

 Malawi-Tanzania Border Dispute

 She was the High Commissioner in Malawi during the Malawi-Tanzania water dispute over Lake Malawi and Lake Nyasa.

 Cochrane-Dyet Cable

 In a Wiki-Leaked cable to England, British High Commissioner to Malawi Fergus Cochrane-Dyet referred to Malawi's President Bingu wa Mutharika as arrogant, and "ever more autocratic and intolerant of criticism.".
 This was printed in the Malawian newspaper, The Nation.
 This led to wa Mutharika's expulsion of the envoy, and a request for a replacement.
 In retaliation, the British government expelled Gomile-Chidyaonga, who was the Acting High Commissioner for Malawi in Britain at the time.
-They also revoked her invitation to the royal wedding of Prince William and Kate Middleton.
+They also revoked her invitation to the royal wedding of Prince William and Catherine Middleton.